jonayeidk/database-import-with-cmd/README.md

   It will ask for password.
 Just click Enter button if you have no password.

+# if you face an error like
+mysql : The term 'mysql' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
+At line:1 char:1
++ mysql -u root -p
++ ~~~~~
+    + CategoryInfo          : ObjectNotFound: (mysql:String) [], CommandNotFoundException
+    + FullyQualifiedErrorId : CommandNotFoundException
+then go to env and edit the path and add c:\xampp\mysql\bin\

 # Step 4
   Select the database using command: